FrozenAssassine/NeuralNetworkArduino/README.md

 - ESP32: Fast training (~seconds).
 - Arduino: Slower training (~minutes or more).

+## 🫶 Code considerations
+I tried to keep the code as simple and easy to understand as possible.
+The neural network is completely built using OOP principles, which means that everything is its own class.
+This is useful for structuring the model later.
+For the individual layers, I used the basic principle of inheritance, where I have a BaseLayer class and each layer inherits from it.
+The BaseLayer also implements some functions, like Train and FeedForward, as well as pointers to the weights, values, biases, and errors.
+In my inherited classes, I only have to override these functions with the training logic and variable implementations.
+This is very useful when adding new layers.

 ## 🏗️ How to Use

 1. Clone this repository and open the project in your preferred environment for ESP32 or Arduino.